MatthewMckee4/course-notes/notes/2024-2025/computing_science/data_fundamentals/main.typ

 if $L(theta) ≤ L(theta^*)$, then $theta^* = theta$.
 ```

+*Pros*:
+Works for any continuous parameter space.
-*Pros*: Can get trapped in local minima. requires no knowledge of the objective function.
+Requires no knowledge of the objective function.
-Very simple to implement.
-Better than grid search.
+Trivial to implement.

-*Cons*: Extremely inefficient.
-Must be possible to draw random samples from the parameter space.
-Results do not necessarily get better over time.
+*Cons*:
+Incredibly ineffcient
+Must specify search space bounds in advance.
+Highly biased to finding things near the “early corners” of the space.
+Depends heavily on number of divisions chosen.